umutondersu/dockerfile-sources/README.md

   - Automatic backoff for retryable errors (500+ status codes)
   - Concurrent operation error capture and reporting
 - Consistent exit codes for different error scenarios

+## Possible Improvements

+### Error Handling

+- [ ] How ghdocker.getFileContent handles errors in concurrency: Indicating incomplete results, non-silent failure and Aggregating errors

+### Concurrency

+- [x] Use Full Concurrency

+- [x] Handle context cancellation of parent inside GetDockerFiles

+- [ ] For Concurrent process use a worker pool to prevent resource exhaustion

+### Misc

+- [x] getFileContent doesn't need to return the file content since its already sending it to the channel (It was like this for testing and pre-concurrency)
+- [x] Redundant use of methods while basic functions would suffice

+### API

+- [ ] Sync backoff algorithm with Github API's rate limits

+### K8s

+- [x] Image Name variable shouldn't have a tag in k8s/startjob.sh

+### Optional

+- [x] Use WithAuthToken() for Initializing the github client instead of importing auth2 (optional)